 Fostering community in the Richmond

 CYC has worked in the Richmond District for over three decades providing opportunities for young people to excel in their lives.
 The Richmond is often seen as a stable, middle-income community.
 However, a substantial and growing number of Richmond youth and their families struggle daily with basic needs.
-Asian Pacific Islanders (API) comprise 40% of the Richmond community, and 42% of them are considered low income or in poverty.
+Asian American and Pacific Islanders (AAPI) comprise 40% of the Richmond community, and 42% of them are considered low income or in poverty.

 Building on our long history, CYC has purchased a building at 952 Clement Street to serve as a community hub, open to diverse community partners in the Richmond, that will foster social connection through a mix of culturally and linguistically appropriate outreach, workshops, services, and community events.